CovertLab/borealis/docs/install-tools.md

-# Install the dev tools
+# Install the development tools

 Also see [Handy Links](handy-links.md).